 All intentions are "shortcuts" of a sort, bringing some operations on node structure closer to the user.
 Two kinds of intentions can be distinguished: regular intentions (possibly with parameters) and "surround with" intentions.

 Generally speaking, there is no technical difference between these types of intentions.
 They only differ in how they are typically used by the user.

 regular intentions are listed on the intentions list (the light bulb) and they directly perform transformations on a node without asking the user for parameters customizing the operations.

-"surround with" intentions are used to implement a special kind of transformation - surrounding some node(s) with another construct (e.g. "surround with parenthesis").
+"surround with" intentions are used to implement a special kind of transformation - surrounding some node(s) with another construct (for example "surround with parenthesis").
 These intentions are not offered to the users unless they press ctrl-alt-T (the surround with command) on a node.
-Neither they are shown in general intentions pop-up menu.
+Neither they are shown in general intentions popup menu.

 Universal Intention is a new experimental feature introduced in 3.4, which allows to unify intentions and parameterized intentions.
 In addition, it allows to add methods and other class members to intention and has a more java-like editor.
 As the feature is still in an experimental stage, we decided not to replace the old functionality fully.
 We still recommend you to use the old intentions, but those, who like the new editor better, can experiment with the new ones.
 The structure of the universal intention is very similar to the old intentions and using them is very straightforward.

 Common Intention Structure

 The name of an intention.
 You can choose any name you like, the only obvious constraint being that names must be unique in scope of the model.